-I propose that (18), combined with Harley and Ritter (2002) geometry (12) translates into a hierarchy of syntactic projections, such that each feature type projects an independent XP.
-Person and number features have been argued to reside on two separate projections, such that person is lower than number (Moskal 2015b; Harbour 2016; Smith et al. 2019; van Urk 2018).
-This is advocated particularly strongly by Harbour (2016), who argues that encoding person higher than number makes wrong predictions for possible and impossible pronoun inventories, both when it comes to their morphology and their interpretation.12 Morphological evidence presented by
+I propose that (18), combined with Harley and Ritter's (2002) geometry in (12), translates into a hierarchy of syntactic projections, such that each feature type projects an independent XP.
+Person and number features have been argued to reside on two separate projections, such that person is lower than number (Moskal 2015b, Harbour 2016, Smith et al. 2019, and van Urk 2018).
+This is advocated particularly strongly by Harbour (2016), who argues that encoding person higher than number makes wrong predictions for possible and impossible pronoun inventories, both when it comes to their morphology and their interpretation.
+Morphological evidence presented by Noyer (1992), Trommer (2002), Harbour (2007, 2008, 2016), and Arregi and Nevins (2012) indicates that, if pronouns can be morphologically decomposed into person, number, and case, number comes in between person (pronominal base) and case.
+Under a Mirror-theoretic view of the interaction of syntax and morphology (Baker 1985, Brody 2000, and Brody and Szabolcsi 2003), this indicates a lower base position of person with respect to number.